A prize-winning novel following a young woman uncovering the truth about her family's past in the Hungarian Holocaust.

 WINNER OF THE BATH NOVEL AWARD

 Kim Sherwood's extraordinary first novel is a powerful statement of intent.
-Beautifully written, moving and hopeful, it crosses the tidemark where the third generation meets the first, finding a new language to express love, loss and our place within history.
+Beautifully written, moving and hopeful, it crosses the tidemark where the third generation meets the first, finding a new language to express love, legacy and our place within history.

 Kim Sherwood was born in Camden in 1989 and lives in Bath.
 She studied Creative Writing at UEA, is now Senior Lecturer at the University of the West of England, and teaches prisoners.
 Her pieces have appeared in Mslexia, Lighthouse, and Going Down Swinging.
 Kim began researching and writing Testament, her first novel, after her grandfather, the actor George Baker, passed away and her grandmother began to talk about her experiences as a Holocaust Survivor for the first time.
 It won the 2016 Bath Novel Award.